Diagnosing multiple sclerosis is complicated. If you’ve received an MS diagnosis, getting another opinion from a specialist might help.

 What a multiple sclerosis center offers

-At an academic multiple sclerosis center, patients have access to specialists, including nurses certified in multiple sclerosis care.
-The neurologists are experts in other autoimmune neurological diseases that may be mistaken for multiple sclerosis.
-Patients can be referred to other specialists through Vanderbilt, if needed, to address more complex problems with memory, bladder function, mood or other problems.
+At a comprehensive multiple sclerosis center, patients have access to specialized neurologists who are experts in other autoimmune neurological diseases that may be mistaken for MS. Patients can be referred to other specialists through the health care system, if needed, to address more complex problems with memory, bladder function, mood or other problems.
 Any necessary lab tests can be done in the clinic.
+There are opportunities for lumbar punctures to be done in the clinic or the hospital nearby.
 So can treatments such as steroid infusions and long-term medications that are delivered through IV.

-If a patient has already received a diagnosis and has recent MRI images available to review, the team can often confirm that diagnosis and create a treatment plan during the first visit.
-If the diagnosis is new, the team may spend the initial days helping the patient understand multiple sclerosis in more detail, to explain symptoms, connect the patient with resources, explore lifestyle changes that could help with symptoms, and set up a later visit to review medication.
+If a patient has already received a diagnosis and has recent MRI images available to review for a second opinion, the team can often confirm that diagnosis and create a treatment plan during the first visit.
+If the diagnosis is new, the team may spend the initial days helping the patient understand multiple sclerosis in more detail, explaining symptoms, connecting the patient with resources, exploring lifestyle changes that could help with symptoms and setting up a later visit to review medication.

 How to prepare for your first appointment